 Planned Parenthood in Hawaii Condemns Trump-Pence Administration Attempt to Restrict Access to Title X Reproductive Health Care

-HONOLULU – Access to health care for thousands of people across Hawaii is on the line as the Trump-Pence administration attacks the nation’s only family planning program.
-The “domestic gag rule” would change Title X funding to prevent medical providers from sharing with their patients information about the full range of options during pregnancy.
+ANCHORAGE – Thousands of Alaskan’s access to health care is on the line as the Trump-Pence administration attacks the nation’s only family planning program.
+The “domestic gag rule” would change Title X funding to prevent medical providers from sharing information with their patients about the full range of options during pregnancy.

 Nationally, Planned Parenthood serves 41 percent (1.6 million) of the 4 million people who rely on Title X health centers; this rule leaves their health, rights, and lives hanging in the balance.